open-feature/community/SECURITY.md

 ## Supported Versions

-AAs outlined by our [Repository requirements](https://github.com/open-feature/.github/blob/main/CONTRIBUTING.md#repository-requirements), OpenFeature artifacts adhere to semantic versioning and include meaningful change logs.
+As outlined by our [Repository requirements](https://github.com/open-feature/.github/blob/main/CONTRIBUTING.md#repository-requirements), OpenFeature artifacts adhere to semantic versioning and include meaningful change logs.
 The OpenFeature specification includes [Document status](https://github.com/open-feature/spec/tree/main/specification#document-statuses) definitions, which are used to indicate the stability level of each specification section.

 ## Reporting a Vulnerability